 If needed, you can change your primary location and/or add up to five Verizon locations to visit during the day through the RTO tool before certifying.
 You can also enter one vendor/customer site per day for certification, until policy allows for additional locations.
 Note: This is not intended for Field Technicians, who can continue to certify at their primary location.
 It can, however, be used to switch to an alternate location if the primary location is at capacity.

-In addition, if you make a mistake while certifying, you can request a certification reset without requiring your manager’s intervention.
-Access this form to reset your access.
-Refer to the user guide for instructions on how to request a reset.
+In addition, if you make a mistake while certifying, you can request a certification reset without requiring your manager’s intervention. form to reset your access.
+Refer to the Access this user guide for instructions on how to request a reset.

 Retail employees certification process.